 Many organizations use Effectiveness Checks, a standard component in QMS Vaults, to track the evaluation of controlled changes in their quality processes.
 If Effectiveness Checks are a part of your QMS processes, you may wish to automate Effectiveness Check record creation to avoid manual steps and ensure that such checks start when necessary.

-Using this feature, you can configure the Create Effectiveness Check record entry action on the QMS application’s Quality Event, CAPA Action Item, or Complaint object records to automate the creation and processing of Effectiveness Check records when their related record or, for example, CAPA Action Item records, enter the chosen state.
+Using this feature, you can configure the Create Effectiveness Check record entry action on the QMS application’s Quality Event, CAPA Action, Complaint, Change Control, Change Plan, Deviation, Finding, Lab Investigation, or Continuous Improvement object records to automate the creation and processing of Effectiveness Check records when their related record or, for example, CAPA Action records, enter the chosen state.
 This entry action is not available to other object lifecycles.

 Optional further configuration can automate much of the effectiveness check process, including creation and task assignment, alleviating the need for constant reporting and manual checking to determine the timing and assignment of Effectiveness Checks.